 Important note: DO NOT USE your spiky ball if you have a recent injury or trauma which has broken the skin, generated swelling, caused inflammation of a joint, or if you are badly bruised.
 If you start to experience pain that does not subside or increases following use of the spiky ball please do not continue with these exercises until you have spoken with your Osteopath.

 Ask about a spiky ball next time you come in for a consultation.
 We always have them available.
-If you’d like to speak to Dr Charles Goldenberg or one of our other practitioners about incorporating the spiky ball in to your exercise or recovery routine, please feel free to contact us at any time:
+If you’d like to speak to our practitioners about incorporating the spiky ball in to your exercise or recovery routine, please feel free to contact us at any time:

 - (03) 9939 1289